puraminy/nodcast/README.md

 ## What is NodCast

 Using NodCast you can search, study and manage scientific papers or any other article.
-Currently, you can search over 350,000 AI-related papers which are taken from IBM Science Summarizer website.
+Currently, you can search over 350,000 AI-related papers.

 However, the main goal of NodCast is to provide a new experience of study.
 The program is text-based and relies mainly on the keyboard and hotkeys.